 Whether an enterprise limits employee to company-supplied endpoints or permits bring-your-own-device policies, every device that is allowed to access corporate networks and data should be managed with device management tools that enforce all corporate security policies.

-There are many inexpensive enterprise password management tools that should be used at every business.
+There are many inexpensive enterprise password management tools that should be used in every business.
 These tools can be applied along with mandatory password expectations, password updates every 60-90 days, and two-factor authentication.
 Though many users have adopted password management tools for their own devices, they should also be mandated on every device that is authorized to access corporate data.

 As biometric authentication services using fingerprints, retinal scans, and activity patterns become more widespread, stronger and more user-friendly two-factor authentication services are available.
 Also, never keep system IDs and passwords in unprotected text files.